puppetlabs/puppet-docs/source/puppet/4.5/reference/lookup_quick_module.md

     * Stop inheriting from `<MODULE>::params`.
 * Delete the params class.

-## More About the Function Data Provider
+## More about the function data provider

 In a module, the `function` provider calls a function named `<MODULE NAME>::data`.
 This function must take no arguments and return a hash; Puppet will try to find the requested data as a key in that hash.